A reflection by Scott Wright, Pax Christi USA Ambassador of Peace

 The image that I have of that visit is that we were like those Roman soldiers, pounding the nails into Christ’s hands and feet, crucifying these poor children.

 One of the persons who had a deep influence on my life, and who accompanied me to Iraq, was Jim Harney.
+A few months before he died, he told me this story.
 In 1967, a year before he was ordained a priest, Jim spoke at an interfaith anti-war rally at a church in Boston.
 He had just read Gordon Zahn’s moving biography, In Solitary Witness: The Life and Death of Franz Jaegerstatter, an Austrian peasant who was beheaded for refusing to serve in Hitler’s army.
 That night, Jim lifted up Jaegerstatter as a model of Christian witness and resistance to the war in Vietnam.
 Zahn, who was in the audience, came up to him and said: “I wrote that book!”
 They became good friends.
-At his ordination a year later, Zahn brought Jim a first class relic as a gift.
+At his ordination a year later, Zahn brought Jim a first-class relic as a gift.
 Six months later, Jim was in prison for a draft board raid in Milwaukee.
 The pastor of the church where he assisted put all Jim’s belongings on the street in protest of Jim’s action.
 Unbeknownst to him, the relic was lost as well.

 What about Iraq?
-I think I meant that the experience of accompanying the people of El Salvador, sharing the risks with them, simply by being there resisting the militarization imposed on them by their own government backed by my own, that experience sowed a seed that drives one to break down walls, cross lines, and change sides through our solidarity.
+That experience of accompanying the people of El Salvador, sharing the risks with them, simply by being there resisting the militarization imposed on them by their own government backed by my own, sowed a seed that drives one to break down walls, cross lines, and change sides through our solidarity.
 The challenge is how to make of one act of solidarity, or one visit to a war zone, a lifetime commitment to active Gospel nonviolence and solidarity.

 It is not easy, and we live in a culture not only of violence, which particularly targets people of color, but also of indifference, a culture that numbs us and beats us down with yet another despairing act of violence, like the racist massacre of African Americans in Buffalo, New York, or the senseless killing of those 19 Latino children and their two teachers in Uvalde, Texas.
 Added to that is the failure to respond, even nonviolently, of a well-armed police force that did nothing for 75 minutes.
 Courage has nothing to do with guns; on the contrary, those most afraid are the ones who carry the guns.
 Gospel nonviolence must be for the courageous.

-But, it is not always clear.
+But it is not always clear.
 Sometimes our own frailties and vulnerabilities overcome us.
 I recall the annual protests at the School of the Americas in Ft.
 Benning, Georgia, led by Roy Bourgeois, and the year I decided to cross the line.
 During the night, something occurred that changed my mind.
-I had an anxiety-induced asthma attack, something that happened to me in El Salvador in a community that had just been bombed, and for the next sixth months I had to sleep sitting up.
+I had an anxiety-induced asthma attack, something that happened to me in El Salvador as we fled from the Salvadoran army and rested for the night in a community that had just been bombed.
+For the next sixth months I had to sleep sitting up.

 My father had recently died, and that night I heard him say to me: “You take care of your family.”
 I was worried what the impact would be on my five-year-old daughter, and I was worried if I would be strong enough to endure imprisonment, even though I had endured those many years of war in El Salvador, fleeing from the Salvadoran army with the people by night, hiding by day; even though I had been arrested, threatened with violence, and deported.

-There are seasons to our lives, our journeys will and do look different, but we are empowered by grace and the love of friends and family that help us be faithful, and to call out the very best in each of us, call out that “generosity of spirit” that we need so urgently in our world today.
+There are seasons to our lives, our journeys will and do look different, but we are empowered by grace and the love of friends and family that help us be faithful and call out the absolute best in each of us, call out that “generosity of spirit” that we need so urgently in our world today.

 “Forward together, not one step back,” the Poor People’s Campaign says at every rally, and that word “together” makes all the difference.
 We must take the necessary time to build community, to sustain friendships, to welcome the strangers in our midst.